 A role definition is a collection of permissions.
-Role-based access control (RBAC) controls how these permissions are enforced through role assignment.
+Azure role-based access control (Azure RBAC) controls how these permissions are enforced through role assignment.
 A role assignment consists of three elements: security principal, role definition, and scope.
 For more information, see Understanding the different roles.

 Built-in roles for Azure Event Hubs

-Azure provides the following built-in RBAC roles for authorizing access to Event Hubs data using Azure AD and OAuth:
+Azure provides the following Azure built-in roles for authorizing access to Event Hubs data using Azure AD and OAuth:

 - Azure Event Hubs Data Owner: Use this role to give complete access to Event Hubs resources.